High-level CLI for Git

 git set-parent

 The set-parent command changes the parent branch for the current branch.
 It prompts the user for the new parent branch.
-Ideally you run git sync when done updating parent branches to resolve merge conflicts between this branch and its new parent.
+Ideally you run git sync when done updating parent branches to pull the changes of the new parent branches into their new child branches.

 git diff-parent